jamesob/omgwebapp/README.md

 to even start thinking about building a modern web application is an amount of work on par with a masters degree.
 Your six-months out-of-date understanding of webpack is now worse than useless.
-Last time you tried to get `node_modules` to work with docker's bind mounts, you shot up a post office instead.
+Last time you tried to get `node_modules` to work with docker's volume mounts, you wondered about jumping off your roof instead.

-Don't spend eight weeks of your life fretting over boilerplate, just use this decent start.
+Don't spend eight weeks of your life fretting over boilerplate, just use this halfway decent start.

-- Frontend
+- frontend
   - webpack
     - As simple a config as I could make it while being relatively fully-featured.
     - Typescript enabled